shom-fr/xoa/doc/appendix.meta.rst

 -------------------------

 .. note:: You can define you own specifications for each of your datasets.
-    Have a look to the :ref:`uses.meta` section and to the :ref:`examples`.
+    Have a look to the :ref:`indepth.meta` section and to the :ref:`examples`.

 As a :file:`.cfg` file
 ^^^^^^^^^^^^^^^^^^^^^^